buele/sudoku-csp/README.md

 |-----------------------------|
 ```

-Where the '*' chars means the empty cells.
+Where the '*' char means the empty cells.

-So to run the sudoku solver:
+So to run the sudoku csp solver:

 ```
 cd sudoku-csp